How does a CPQ (configure-price-quote) solution enable faster onboarding of new salespeople and enable faster organizational growth?

 Complex products typically require a decision tree of choices, options, materials used and features selected.
 These are presented as a menu-driven script to be followed as the needs and requirements are discussed between the seller and buyer.

-The knowledge of employees in the company—the ones with product and application knowledge—create the scripts.
+The knowledge of employees in the company—the ones with product and application knowledge—create the guided-selling scripts.
 The scripts eliminate the misapplication of product to inappropriate use and ensure that the product matches the customer’s needs and specifications.

-Let’s talk some more about the pricing functionality.
 Pricing models can be as complex as necessary to align price with value delivered.
 The pricing calculations can accommodate different types of customers such as GSA or national-account, discount-eligible customers.

 Volume price breaks and other scaling metrics can be built into the pricing model and automatically calculated as quantities are entered.
 The calculations and the invocation of the specific applicable discount calculations are automated based on quantities and customer classifications associated with that opportunity.

-Reps will not need to learn obscure formulas or consult complicated charts or other tools to correctly apply pricing models; CPQ does the learning and the quoting.
+Sales reps will not need to learn obscure formulas or consult complicated charts or other tools to correctly apply pricing models; CPQ does the learning and the quoting.

 People look for flexibility in pricing.
 Valid pricing tries to match price with value delivered.
 The problem with complex pricing is that it is frequently abused to justify a discount that really has not been earned.